Our flag has been getting a lot of attention. From flag waving to burning to being displayed alongside a Progress Pride flag.

 Previously, as President-elect, he Tweeted after a burning protest: “Nobody should be allowed to burn the American flag – if they do, there must be consequences – perhaps loss of citizenship or year in jail!”

 What are the legal or illegal parameters of display or respect for the flag?

 In 1969 the US Supreme Court determined that burning a flag is protected as freedom of speech.
-That never set well with a lot of Americans and in 2005 an Amendment passed in the House to make flag burning illegal.
-It failed in the Senate, however, and even Republican Senator Mitch McConnell argued against it.
+That did not sit well with a lot of Americans and in 2005 an Amendment passed in the House to make flag burning illegal.
+It failed in the Senate, however, and Republican Senator Mitch McConnell argued against it.